tschoulte/bikesharedata/README.md

 ### Function 6: Bike transport to maintain bike levels
 <img src="Github Pages/Function 6/1.jpg" class="img-responsive" alt="">

 After running function 6, the user is prompted to enter a date, including day, month, and year.
-Similarly, this function has guards on both month and day entries, and if the date selected has no entries, it informs the user as shown above, with a message stating there is not data for the avaialable date.
+Similarly, this function has guards on both month and day entries, and if the date selected has no data entries, it informs the user as shown above, with a message stating there is not data for the avaialable date.
 It then returns to the main menu.

 However, provided that a desired date for analysis is selected which has data, the function will return two stations' data:
 1. The station which most desperately requires more bikes be added
 2. The station which most desperately requires bikes to be removed

 There were several ways in which this priority could be calculated.
-I chose to have my function analyze all stations and their hourly net change of bikes (by summing the bikes leaving and arriving at a station for every given hour of the desired day).
+I chose to have my function analyze all stations and their hourly net change of bikes by summing the bikes leaving and arriving at a station for every given hour of the desired day.
 After sorting this list in reverse descending order, the station with an hour containing the largest negative or positive delta of bikes for any given hour took priority for either needing bike replenishment or removal respectively.

 The function then outputs two graphs depicted below.
 The first graph displays the station number and an hourly graph of the net change in bikes for that day, stating that bikes need to be added.
 This graph can be saved or manipulated using the controls on the graph window.
-Its also worth noting that, a bar graph y-value of zero implies no net change in bikes for that hour.
+Its also worth noting that a bar graph y-value of zero implies no net change in bikes for that hour.

 <img src="Github Pages/Function 6/2.jpg" class="img-responsive" alt="">

-After this graph is closed, the second graph is generated, showing an hourly graph of the net change in bikes for that day at the denoted station, stating that bikes need to be removed.
+After the first graph is closed, the second graph is generated automatically, showing an hourly graph of the net change in bikes for that day at the denoted station, stating that bikes need to be removed.

 <img src="Github Pages/Function 6/3.jpg" class="img-responsive" alt="">

 ***
 ### Function 7: Breakdown of trip route category - passholder type combinations
 <img src="Github Pages/Function 7/1.jpg" class="img-responsive" alt="">

+After running function 7, the program asks for a desired filename, before saving them to a datasheet for viewing.
+The output CSV file sorts the data into Round Trip and One Way trip categories.
+Then, it sums then number of rides for each passholder which occured under each trip category.
+Below is a copy of what is returned for our dataset.

 <img src="Github Pages/Function 7/2.jpg" class="img-responsive" alt="" width="600">